clade-ventures/nextjs-boilerplate/README.md

   </a>
 </p>

+A Next.JS Boilerplate in Typescript syntax with important libraries.
 This structure based on [next-boilerplate](https://github.com/pankod/next-boilerplate).
 <br/>
 Enhancements: